mhus/kt2l/docs/docs/usage/ai.md

 This is not a chatbot.
 The AI will not have a memory of previous questions or answers.
 It will only analyze the content of the resource.

-Use `Control+Enter` in the questin text field or the "Ask" button to ask the question.
+Use `Control+Enter` in the question text field or the "Ask" button to ask the question.